spatialos/online-services/README.md

 ### Packages

-All packages are namespaced with `Improbable.OnlineServices.*`.
+All packages are namespaced with `Improbable.MetagameServices.*`.
 You can find these on NuGet if you like, but they're also included in this repo and imported as `ProjectReference`s in the example services.

 #### Base.Server